imubit/amqp-fabric/README.md

 ## Description

-Microservice Bridge is a very simple microservice orchestration mechanism based on AMQ protocol.
+AMQP Fabric is a very simple microservice communication and orchestration mechanism based on AMQ protocol.
+Instead of relying on multiple technologies and orchestration frameworks - it's a "one-stop shop" library for implementing a light-weight microservices topology.

-It supports:
+Each service in the ecosystem can publish it's own API and use API of another service.
+A service can send an asynchronous stream of data that other services can subscribe to.
+Services can optionally send periodic "keep-alives" to allow tracking its uptime.

+## Features

-* Micro-service communication via synchronous API (RPC)
+* Microservice communication via synchronous API (RPC)
 * Asynchronous data transmission
 * Decentralized registry
-* Remote logging
+* Remote logging based on standard Python logging mechanism
 * High-availability
+* Secure and firewall friendly access from remote locations

 ## Installation